 All finances must be kept separate between the LLC and personal funds, or protections offered by the LLC may be void.
 However, this is actually a benefit.

-Keeping your business expenses separate from personal finances is extremely helpful when it comes to doing your taxes, especially if you want some of the special deductions that an LLC offers.
-Keeping separate bank accounts and separate logs of financial spending makes tracking those deductions so much easier in the long run.
+Keeping business expenses separate from personal finances is extremely helpful when it comes to doing your taxes, especially if you want to take advantage of some of the special deductions that an LLC offers.
+Keeping separate bank accounts and separate logs of financial spending makes tracking those deductions much easier in the long run.

 Protect Your Personal Liability